Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Decays during the reheating

 There are also quantum contributions to the trace part of the energy-momentum tensor (\ref{eq:trace}), which come from the fact that there are no regularization schemes that hold conformal invariance simultaneously.
 Using the dimensional regularization, the quantum contribution, or anomaly is calculated as \cite{watanabe2011rate,gorbunov2013r2,morozov1986anomalies,Kamada:2019pmx}:

+where $\beta (\alpha_{\tilde{F}})$ and $\beta (\lambda)$ are the beta functions of the gauge couplings and Higgs quartic coupling, respectively.
 Note that \(\tilde{F}^{a}_{\mu \nu} \tilde{F}^{a\mu\nu} = F^{a}_{\mu \nu} F^{a\mu\nu}\).
-Based on those actions in the Einstein frame, decay rates of scalaron are calculated as follows.\footnote{There are also contributions from the running of the non-minimal coupling \(\xi\).
+Based on those actions in the Einstein frame, decay rates of scalaron are calculated as follows. \footnote{There are also contributions from the running of the non-minimal coupling \(\xi\).
 This contributes to the anomaly of the Higgs field.
-However, this contribution is negligible.
+However, we suppose that this contribution is negligible for the following reasons.
 In the minimally coupled case, the anomaly contribution is far subdominant compared to the classical contribution (\ref{eq:decay_rates_higgs}).
 In the case of the conformal coupling, the classical decay rate is so small that there is a possibility that the quantum contribution can come into play, but the beta function at the conformal coupling is \(0\) at the one-loop level.
 There are inhomogeneous terms at the higher-loop level, but this contribution is expected to be small enough to be neglected \cite{Kamada:2019hpp,Kamada:2019euz}.
 We thank A.~Kamada for clarifying this point.}

 where the subscripts \(h, N_\alpha\) and \(g\) stand for the complex Higgs doublet, Majorana neutrinos, and gauge bosons, respectively, and \(\mathcal{N}_{\alpha_F}\) is the number of gauge bosons for corresponding interactions: \(\mathcal{N}_{\alpha_Y}=1, \ \mathcal{N}_{\alpha_W}=3, \ \mathcal{N}_{\alpha_c}=8\). \(b_{\alpha_F}\) is the first coefficient of the beta functions for the corresponding gauge fields in SM: \(b_{\alpha_Y}=41/6, \ b_{\alpha_W}=-19/6, \ b_{\alpha_c}= -7\).
 The decay rate (\ref{eq:decay_rates_majorna}) can be calculated by using two-component formalism \cite{dreiner2010two,case1957reformulation,pal2011dirac}, and this is half of the decay rate into four component Dirac spinor, which is due to the fact that the degree of freedom into which the scalaron can decay is decreased by half.\footnote{The formulas (\ref{eq:decay_rates_higgs}) and (\ref{eq:decay_rates_majorna}) in the limit \(m_h\to 0,~M_{N_\alpha}\to 0\) for scalaron decay into light conformally and minimally coupled scalars and fermions were present already in the early papers \cite{starobinsky1980new,Starobinsky:1981vz}.} Note that there is no decay of scalaron into two gravitons in the absence of SM interaction (\(\alpha_F=0)\)~\cite{Starobinsky:1981zc,Ema:2016hlw}.
 This decay still becomes possible due to the term proportional to the square of the Weyl tensor in the conformal trace anomaly (\ref{eq:trace_anom})~\cite{Starobinsky:1981zc}, but it can be neglected since its rate is typically suppressed by the ratio \(M^4/M_{\text{G}}^4\) compared to (\ref{eq:decay_rates_higgs}).
 There are also loop contributions to the \(\Gamma_{\phi\to g}\), but they can be neglected, too, because the mass of the Higgs boson is very small~\cite{Kamada:2019pmx}.